jodtribhu/jodtribhu/README.md

 ### Hi there, I'm Jodiss Tribhu  👋

-## I'm a student and a Developer!
+## I'm a Student and a Android Developer!
-- 🔭 I’m currently studying at Amrita Vishwa Vidyapeetham as a 3rd Year Btech Computer Science student
+- 🏫 I’m currently studying at Amrita Vishwa Vidyapeetham as a 3rd Year Btech Computer Science student
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to learn more about android development and also try my hands on web designing.
 - 🥅 2020 Goals: Contribute more to Open Source projects and also dive into web designing.